xdevplatform/search-tweets-python/README.rst

 Features
 ========

-- delivers a stream of data to the user for low in-memory requirements
+- Command-line utility is pipeable to other tools (e.g., ``jq``).
-- automatically handles pagination of results with specifiable limits
+- Delivers a stream of data to the user for low in-memory requirements
-- will handle both token authentication and basic username/password authentication
+- Automatically handles pagination of results with specifiable limits
-- quick to handle in a standalone program or interactive environment
+- Handles Enterprise and Premium authentication methods
-- compatible with our group's Tweet Parser for extraction of relevant data fields from each tweet payload
+- Flexible usage within a python program
-- supports the Search Counts API to estimate volumes for queries without using many API calls
+- Compatible with our group's Tweet Parser for rapid extraction of relevant data fields from each tweet payload
-- command-line utility is pipeable to other tools (e.g., ``jq``).
+- Supports the Counts API, which can reduce API call usage and provide rapid insights if you only need volumes and not tweet payloads